San Lucas Island: National Park

 It was first designated as a Wildlife Refuge as created in 2002 by decree 29277-MINAE.

 On August 10, 2020, it was designated as the 30th National Park of Costa Rica by record 21287 of the Legislative Assembly and also as a Historical-Architectural Heritage (Patrimonio Histórico-Arquitectónico) by record 21789.

 Wildlife

 The island includes a wide variety of wildlife, such as howler monkeys, spiders, snakes, deer, and pheasants.
 There are also at least 8 species of bats on the island.
 The waters surrounding the island are home to hammerhead sharks, rays, and turtles.

 Tourism

 The Instituto Costarricense de Turismo began planning to invest money into tourism on the island by developing commercial spaces for restaurants, beaches, and tour operators.
 The volunteer organization Raleigh International occasionally sends young volunteers to help rangers clear beaches to make the island more attractive for tourism.

 Now it is a full-fledged tourist destination, with several companies offering charters to the island.
-There is great concern that the tourist activities are destroying pre-Columbian sites and the prison's archeological significance, as well as the wildlife habitats of the area.

 There are plans to develop more sustainable tourist activities on the island.